infor-design/enterprise-wc/src/ids-block-grid/README.md

 ## Description

 The IDS Block Grid Component displays data as selectable blocks within a simple grid.
-It gives a way of evenly split contents of a list within a grid..
+It gives a way of evenly split contents of a list within a grid.

 ## Use Cases